darahumadac/coding-challenges/urlShortener/Notes.md

 //HTTP POST /shorten responded 200 in 913.7836 ms

 //serilog request logging with diagnostic enrichers - example below adds TestBody property which has the value of the request body.
 This can also be done by using out of the box .net core feature - builder.Services.AddHttpLogging() then app.UseHttpLogging();
-//1) ensure that the request body can be read multiple times app.Use((context, next) =>
+//1) ensure that the request body can be read multiple times.  request bodies are streams, and making the request reads the stream, so if a request contains a body, you can't make it twice. so we need to ensure that body can be read multiple times app.Use((context, next) =>
 {
     context.Request.EnableBuffering();